Drovosek01/adobe-packager/README.md

 3. Clone the repository `git clone https://github.com/Drovosek01/adobe-packager` or download files via your browser (and of course unpack archive with files)

 4. In the Finder double click on the `ccdl.command` file and follow the prompts in the terminal.
 You can also run the installer in the terminal to have it install into `/Applications/Adobe\ Packager.command`.
 Note that it needs the folder from github to remain on your system when you installed it.

+   - You also can type `python3` in terminal and type path to `ccdl.py` file or just drop it to terminal window and press Enter.
+You can add attributes for launch `ccdl.py` file for specific work.

 5. Be sure to keep your script updated by running `git pull` in the terminal where you have this cloned to.